-- A Click on the Landscape Tools Swidget at the bottom of the screen. - B. Select the Create New tab to create a new landscape. - C. Select Draw Mode, then drag across the area you'd like to analyze.
-For this example, you can follow along by inputting the coordinates below directly into the fields: - East: -117.0336 - West: -117.3879
+- A. Click on the Landscape Tools widget at the bottom of the screen. - B. Select the Create New tab to create a new landscape. - C. Select Draw Mode, then drag across the area you'd like to analyze.
+For this example, you can follow along by inputting the coordinates below directly into the fields:

+East: -117.0336West: -117.3879North: 48.9928South: 48.4692

-- North: 48.9928 - South: 48.4692 - D. Select the version of LANDFIRE data you're using, in this case 2014. - E. Select the fire behavior fuel model type (13 or 40), here Fuel Model 40 was chosen. - F. Name the new landscape "North Selkirk CFLRP LF2014 Un".
+- D. Select the version of LANDFIRE data you're using, in this case 2023. - E. Select the fire behavior fuel model type (13 or 40), here Fuel Model 40 was chosen. - F. Name the new landscape "North Selkirk CFLRP LF23 UnEd".
 Include the name, LANDFIRE version, and it's editing/treatment status.
 This makes it easy to discern this landscape from others once you start editing.

+Important!
 Try to keep the entire name around 30 characters long to ensure it runs smoothly in future IFTDSS operations.

-- G. Choose or create a new folder for this landscape, this is where the landscape is stored in My Workspace.
+G. Choose or create a new folder for this landscape, this is where the landscape is stored in My Workspace.
 For this example, use the + button next to the folder name to add a new folder.
-Name it "Selkirk Fuels Project". - H. Once everything looks good, click Create and wait for the landscape to process.
+Name it "Selkirk Fuels Project".

+H. Once everything looks good, click Create and wait for the landscape to process.